Frequently Asked Questions

 - In the Publications box, search for the title or author name(s) of the article.
-If the publication is not yet in the database, click on “Add new publication”.
+If the publication is not yet in the database, click on “Add new publication.”
 On this new page, enter the title, author(s), publication year, description (optional), and URL of the publication.
-Click on Save Changes when done editing and on Go back to Add new finding.
+Click on "Save Changes" when done editing and on "Go back to Add new finding."
 You should now be able to select the publication just added.

 - Enter the following features using the drop-down menu:

-- Strategy – which of the strategies (e.g. Protected Areas, Payments for Ecosystem Services) is your new finding most relevant to?;
+- Strategy – which of the strategies (e.g. Protected Areas, Payments for Ecosystem Services) is your new finding most relevant to?

 - Valence – (1) – conservation had a positive impact on your metric, (0) – conservation had no or insignificant effect, (-1) – conservation had a negative impact.

-- Once you are done editing, click on Save Changes.
-Your new finding will be reviewed by an editor / strategy owner, and then, either returned to you for further modification, or added to the visualization.
+- Once you are done editing, click on "Save Changes."
+An editor will review your new finding and then either return it to you for further modification, or add it to the visualization.
 You will receive an email notification either way.
-If your finding needs further changes, these will be explained in the “Comments” section, where you can also reply to the editor.
+If your finding needs further changes, the editor will explain these in the “Comments” section, where you can also reply to the editor.

-How to make/reply to a comment?
+How can I make or reply to a comment?

-Sometimes, you might disagree with the way a publication’s result is represented or you find a mistake.
-The comment section allows researchers to exchange observations and suggestions about the findings.
-If you want to make a comment on a finding, go to the All Findings tab and select the finding you want to comment on.
-Next, insert a comment on the Comment Box and click on Save Changes.
+Should you disagree with the way a publication’s result is represented or find a mistake, you can raise the issue in the "Comments" section, which allows researchers to exchange observations and suggestions about the findings.
+If you want to make a comment on a finding, click on "Admin" to sign in to the platform, go to the "All Findings" tab and select the finding you want to comment on.
+Next, write your comment in the "Comments" section and click on "Save Changes."
 You can reply to comments too.